Bald Eagle Nesting Information

 Week Six: Young are able to tear pieces of food off and feed themselves, and begin to stand and walk.

-After fledging the young are still dependent on the adults to feed them for a period of up to a couple of months until they gain the experience and skills to find and catch their own food.
-Radio-telemetry studies of a few Bald Eagles reared in Oklahoma show that they migrate north during the hottest months of the summer to cooler climates such as the Great Lakes area or Canada.
+After fledging, the young are still dependent on the adults to feed them for a period of up to a couple of months until they gain the experience and skills to find and catch their own food.
+Satellite telemetry studies of a few Bald Eagles reared in Oklahoma show that they typically migrate north during the hottest months of the summer to cooler climates such as Minnesota, the Great Lakes area or Canada.